cmancrypto/cosmos-snapshot-tools/README.md

 - **Parallel Processing**: Processes multiple chains and validators concurrently
 - **Comprehensive Logging**: Detailed logging with file and console output
 - **JSON Output**: Outputs all staker data in a structured JSON format
+- **Configuration Files**: Support for JSON configuration files to simplify running with complex settings

 ### Installation